-Safeguarding incidents and / or behaviours can be associated with factors outside school or college and / or can occur between children outside the school or college.
+Safeguarding incidents and/or behaviours can be associated with factors outside school or college and/or can occur between children outside the school or college.
 All staff should be considering the context within such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and / or welfare.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.

 Geographical factors School's response We have a close proximity to the local metro stop.
 We teach our pupils about the safe use of the metro and have visits from the metro staff team (NEXUS) to come and deliver talks to the children on safe metro use.
-Social and economic factors School's response Many parents and carers work long hours - Risk of neglect We foster close and positive relationships with our children and families and provide a range of provisions relating to nurture so that children feel comfortable to discuss any issues which may be happening at home with Some parents and carers may have very high expectations of their children and could place additional emotional pressure on them us.
+Social and economic factors School's response Many parents and carers work long hours - Risk of neglect We foster close and positive relationships with our children and families and provide a range of provisions relating to nurture so that children feel comfortable to discuss any issues which may be happening at home with Some parents and carers may have very high expectations of their children and could place additional emotional pressure on them We know our children and families very well and take a vigilant 'It could happen here and it probably is' approach to all safeguarding concerns Some of our parents and carers are very switched on and eloquent and may have jobs involving safeguarding so may be more well versed in masking issues

 Peer group factors School's response Children have older siblings who may be influential to younger family members.
 Our curriculum teaches children about the issue of 'peer pressure'.
 Children engage in different scenarios and are given choices to make through role play.
 Children are taught to be confident and assertive through our PSHE curriculum.
 We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
 We encourage any child feeling pressurised to 'talk it out' with an adult or share via our 'worry boxes'.
-Home factors School's response Lots of our pupils have access to tech equipment (phones, tablets, computers) and are connected to the internet at home and regularly use gaming devices to engage in online games with their Through our Computing Curriculum, pupils are taught about online safety.
+Home factors School's response Lots of our pupils have access to tech equipment (phones, tablets, computers) and are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
+Through our Computing Curriculum, pupils are taught about online safety.
 Every pupil is made aware of our 'Acceptable Use' contract and what this means.
 Parents agree to abide by our 'Acceptable Use' contract too through sending their children to school.
 Our external computing advisor (Julian Hughes) delivers specific workshops in relation to E-Safety, as well as an information session for parents and carers.
-This proactive and friends. responsive approach allows us to target certain groups of pupils or individuals and gives us the flexibility to respond to school incidents.
-This is also a large part of our curriculum in each year group and is frequently revisited, giving it a high profile across school. • We share a range of information on our school website, via email and also in newsletters around keeping children safe online so that our whole school community are made aware of how important this is.
-Many families have dogs and pets We deliver bi-annual animal safety assemblies through Blue Cross.
+This proactive and responsive approach allows us to target certain groups of pupils or individuals and gives us the flexibility to respond to school incidents.
+This is also a large part of our curriculum in each year group and is frequently revisited, giving it a high profile across school.
+We share a range of information on our school website, via email and also in newsletters around keeping children safe online so that our whole school community are made aware of how important this is.
+Many families have dogs and pets We deliver annual animal safety assemblies through The Dogs Trust.